CygnusDAO/periphery/README.md

 The `CygnusBorrow` contract will send `amountDai` to the router.
 The router then converts 50% of DAI to the `CygnusBorrow`'s collateral (an LP Token) token0 and 50% to token1.
 It then mints the LP Token, sends it to the collateral contract and mints CygLP to the borrower.

+We pass token0 and token1 as parameters as these are used by the previous function.

 <hr/>

 **Deleverage**

 ```

+/**
+ *  @param amountTokenA The amount of token A to convert to DAI
+ *  @param amountTokenB The amount of token B to convert to DAI
+ *  @param lpTokenPair The address of the LP Token
+ */
 function convertLPTokenToDAI(
     uint256 amountTokenA,
     uint256 amountTokenB,